spettersson/splunk4patientprivacy/data_onboarding_guide.md

 The process of creating a sourcetype involves the following fundamental steps:
 1. Get to know the characteristics of your logs.
 2. Define and validate index-time processing configurations.
+3. Define and validate search-time processing configurations.
-3. Store the sourcetype
+4. Store the sourcetype
-4. Assign the sourcetype
+5. Assign the sourcetype

 #### **1. Get to Know The Characteristics of Your Logs**